Change Desktop Layout

 Editor docked in the desktop.
 To move the file back into the desktop, at the top

-Dock.
-If you have multiple undocked documents and want to
+fact.m.
+If you have multiple undocked documents and want to move

-Undocking tools and documents is not supported in MATLAB Online.
+In MATLAB Online, undocking tools and documents is not supported.

-To tile documents in a Figure panel, Help browser, or web browser, on the right side of the title bar of the tool, select the , , , or option button.
+To tile documents in the Figures panel, Help browser, or web browser, at the top right of the tool, select the , , , or option button.

 In MATLAB Online, to tile documents, on the title bar of the tool, click the button, select Tile All, and then select a tile option.